catenax-ng/tx-item-relationship-service/docs/adminguide.md

 **⚠️ WARNING**\
 Keep the values for these settings safe and do not publish them!

-#### semantics-client-id
+#### common-client-id

-Semantic Hub client ID for OAuth2 provider.
+Client ID for OAuth2 provider.
 Request this from your OAuth2 operator.

-#### semantics-client-secret

-Semantic Hub client secret for OAuth2 provider.
-Request this from your OAuth2 operator.

-#### discovery-client-id

-Dataspace Discovery  client ID for OAuth2 provider.
-Request this from your OAuth2 operator.

-#### discovery-client-secret

-Dataspace Discovery  client secret for OAuth2 provider.
-Request this from your OAuth2 operator.

-#### bpdm-client-id

-BPDM client ID for OAuth2 provider.
-Request this from your OAuth2 operator.

-#### bpdm-client-secret
+#### common-client-secret

-BPDM client secret for OAuth2 provider.
+Client secret for OAuth2 provider.
 Request this from your OAuth2 operator.

 #### minio-username